|

 - Continuously jump up and down while waiting in a check-out line at a grocery store.

-- Get into an elevator that is crowded with strangers, and after the doors close, introduce yourself to the group.
+- Get into an elevator crowded with strangers, and after the doors close, introduce yourself.

-PLEASE READ BEFORE STARTING: You may also violate any other norm you choose, as long as you don't risk harming yourself or others, and as long as your behavior doesn't reflect badly on the University or this class (if you're not sure, please consult with Professor Plous).
-For example, you should not do anything that breaks a law, disrupts a class or public event, involves sexual behavior or sexually explicit speech, hurts or threatens others, or includes taking or damaging other people's property -- such norm violations will result in a score of zero.
+PLEASE READ BEFORE STARTING: Before you violate a norm, write down your best prediction of how you will feel and how others will respond.
+You may violate a norm different than those listed above, as long as you don't risk harming yourself or others, and as long as your behavior doesn't reflect badly on the University or this class (if you're not sure, please consult with Professor Plous).
+For example, you should not do anything that breaks a law, disrupts a class or public event, involves sexual behavior or sexually explicit speech, hurts or threatens others, or includes taking or damaging other people's property.
+Such norm violations will result in a score of zero.

-Turn in a description of the norm you violated, the way you felt, and the reactions people had to you.
-For example, you might describe whether the experience was uncomfortable, fun, liberating, scary, or something else.
-Or you might discuss the social psychology of other people's reactions to you.
-Later in the semester, Professor Plous will share a few of these accounts with the class.
-If you prefer that your account not be shared publicly, simply type "Do not share" on your assignment.
+On Page 1: Describe the norm you violated, the way you felt, and the reactions people had to you.
+For example, you might describe whether the experience was uncomfortable, fun, scary, or something else.
+Or you might discuss the social psychology of other people's reactions to you, and whether you accurately predicted how you would feel and how others would respond.

 This assignment is intended to be engaging and informative, but you can opt out of it if you prefer.
 As stated in the course syllabus: "If at any point you prefer not to complete an assignment (or if your attempt to complete it is unsuccessful), you can still receive full credit by turning in a one-page report discussing the psychological factors that prevented you from carrying out the assignment."